aar0njv/dbms_project/README.md

 # Ezygo+ : Smart Attendance Dashboard

-**Ezygo+** is a web-based attendance tracking and analysis platform designed specifically for students under the KTU (APJ Abdul Kalam Technological University) curriculum.
+**Ezygo+** is a web-based attendance tracking and analysis platform designed specifically for students.
 It provides students with a dynamic, personalized dashboard to monitor their subject-wise attendance in real-time, helping them stay informed about their academic eligibility and status.

 ---